sildein/JeepersCreepers/README.md

 ### How It Works
-When you first start the server or the last player logs off, the plugin will save the time and difficulty, and disable the day/night cycle.
+When you first start the server or the last player logs off, the plugin will save the time and difficulty, set the time to 1000 and the difficulty to Peaceful, and disable the day/night cycle.
 When a player logs in, these settings are restored.

 ### License
 ```